milan-pavlovic-ai/COVID-19/README.md

 ### Over period
 Looking at the data over the observed period, we can see that from the first days Belgrade and Niš were dominant in the number of confirmed cases, from 15.03.
 Valjevo occurs and from 19.03. Ćuprija.
-The mentioned 4 municipalities/cities are absolutely leading until 29.03., as well as in the period from 15.04.-23.04., where they are joined by Kruševac and Leskovac.
+The mentioned 4 municipalities/cities are absolutely leading until 29.03., as well as in the period from 15.04. to 04.05., where they are joined by Kruševac and Leskovac.

 As of 15.04. most of the leading municipalities/cities of confirmed cases in terms of population are in southeastern Serbia.

 Belgrade, Lozinica, Novi Sad and Niš are leading in the number of self-isolated cases which are generally increasing from the first days to 11.04 when the number of cases starts dramatically falling to 18.04 when numbers become mostly static.
+The number of cases continues to falling from 26.04.

 Mostly from day one, we can see that the leading municipalities/cities in terms of self-isolated cases in terms of population are close the western and southern borders of Serbia until 11.04. when we have a dramatic decline in the number of self-isolated cases.
 As of 16.04., most of the leading municipalities/cities are located in Southeastern Serbia.